JDStraughan/JDStraughan.com/_posts/2013-03-05-html5-snake-with-source-code-walkthrough.md

 {% endhighlight %}

-This object is significantly larger than the last one, and has a lot more coolness also.
-The first thing the class is does is initiate the <code>snake.size</code> property, and we notice it is dynamic: <code>size: canvas.width / 40</code>.
+This object is significantly larger than the last one, and has a lot more coolness, also.
+The first thing the class does is initiate the <code>snake.size</code> property, and we notice it is dynamic: <code>size: canvas.width / 40</code>.

 This game was designed to run on either a <code>320x240</code> or <code>640x480</code> canvas.
-This means our <code>snake.size</code> is directly proportional to our canvas, and at our predetermined canvas sizes, we'd end up with the following sizes:
+This means our <code>snake.size</code> is directly proportional to our canvas, and at our predetermined canvas sizes, we'd end up with the following section sizes:

 > 320 / 40 = 8